lyteword/chspurgeon-tod/volume-7/psalm-127.md

 **Verse 1.**

-1\.The human hand without the hand of God is in vain.
+1\.
+The human hand without the hand of God is in vain.

-2\.The human eye without the eye of God is in vain.
+2\.
+The human eye without the eye of God is in vain.

 —Or—

-1\.God is to be acknowledged in all our works.
+1\.
+God is to be acknowledged in all our works.

 a) By seeking his direction before them.